Jeansen/cdmn/README.md

 ## Visual styles - refresh rate and sensitivity
 Even further tweaking is possible with options such as the refresh rate and sensitivity.
-The refresh rate is simply the time in seconds when all gauges should be updated or how fast the LED should blink.
-The sensitivity on the other hand defines the threshold when to first indicate any change, at all.
+The refresh rate is simply the time in seconds when all gauges should be updated.
+The sensitivity on the other hand defines the threshold when to first indicate any change.

 Here is an example.
-Say we have the following settings excerpt:
+Say we have the following resources excerpt:

     URxvt.cdmn.gauges.order: CPU
     URxvt.cdmn.gauges.colors: 0,52,88,124,160,196